dtrelogan/react-formstate/docs/asyncExample.md

       disabled = true;
     }

-    // notice we are overriding the framework-generated handleValueChange prop for username
+    // notice we are overriding the standard handleValueChange prop for username

     // also notice username is still marked required.
     // this will prevent a valid form submission before the user enters anything.